lucianboatright/Hugo_website/README.md

 # Project Outline
 Simple website for Hugo Boatright Gardening and Landscapes.
 The project was to build a simple React web page to both allow clients to contact HGgardens and showcase HBgardening's previous projects and work.
 The tech stack was built on a React (cra) base with several packages to help with different actions and animations.
 I used this project to test several variations on the same package to find the most useful and see the differences on the package offered.
+This is a real strength of React and its components allowing me to quickly plug in new components for deployment.